AtamaCo/docs/docs/reference/providers/shopify.md

 ```

 #### Cart query
-This is fragment we use for the "Get Cart" query:
+This is the fragment we use for the "Get Cart" query:

 ```
 fragment AllCartFieldFragment on Cart {